Pant Yr Allt Farm House, Pen Dinas, Aberystwyth

 I wasn't sure on first glance if it was a house however it did look like a doorway at the front and a few yards down the track was clear evidence of a well, now being used to feed water to animals in the fields below.

-Looking at old maps there was a main building and a smaller side building (1889 map) At some point between 1932 and 1965 the house disappears from the map, only the well still remains.
+Looking at old maps there was a main building and a smaller side building (1889 map) At some point between 1932 and 1965 the house disappears from the map, only the water well remains.